nitrogear/qltranslate/README.md

 ## Quick translation

-Select a word to translare and press your shortcut (alt+4 on screenshot) to get instant translation.
+Select a word to translate and press your shortcut (alt+4 on screenshot) to get instant translation.
-You also can select block of text and press configured shortcut to execure qltr (alt+5 on screnshot) and get translation for selected text
+You also can select block of text and press configured shortcut to execure **qltr** (alt+5 on screnshot) and get translation for selected text